vishna/flutter_cache_manager_hive/README.md

 )
 ```

-However, if you're handling hive initalization, you should pass register `CacheObjectAdapter` and pass open box to the `HiveCacheManager`:
+However, if you're handling hive initalization, you should register `CacheObjectAdapter` manually and pass an open box to the `HiveCacheManager`:

 ```dart
 /// register with the number of your choice